jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 Copied from there:

-7. Clean up the project I included a script that automates the process of compressing files and deleting temp files.
+7. Clean up the project: A script is included to automate the process of compressing files and deleting temp files.
 This is located in the same directory you cloned from github.
 To use this script:

 - Make sure the cleanup script RNAseq_cleanup_251211.sh is copied into the 02_scripts directory (move it one directory up).
 - Modify the “Modify this Section” part of the clean script.